Nasal Congestion & Nasal Blockage Treatment at Northeast Atlanta ENT

 non allergic (vasomotor) rhinitis

 Nasal Congestion Due to Infection.
-What are the Treatment Options?
+How is Nose Congestion Treated?

 Nasal congestion can become apparent due to infections and the common cold.
 Do you know that, on average, most adults get a cold 2-3 times per year.
 Actually, they occur more so in children since their immunity is not as strong as an adult’s immunity system.

 How does a person “catch a cold?”
 It starts with a virus, whether the virus is airborne or transmitted by bodily contact (specifically hand-to-nose contact).
 When the virus is absorbed through the nose, histamine is released by the body.
 Histamine is a chemical that significantly increases blood flow to the nose, and causes the nasal tissue to swell.

 When this happens, the nasal membranes become very congested with blood.
 Also at this time, the nasal membranes produce excessive amounts of mucus— this creates the stuffiness in your nasal passageway.